Events: Folk Art Festival

 Q: I’m interested in Blacksmithing.
 What classes do you offer?

 A: We host an off-site Blacksmith workshop.
-It will be available for 2 one-day classes on in March 2018 (full).
-Those with blacksmith experience are encouraged to apply to Docent throughout the Living History Program, and special events.
+It will be available for a Saturday and Sunday, one-day classes on in March.
+Check out the events calendar here.
+Those with blacksmith experience are encouraged to apply to Docent throughout the Living History Program, and special events!